 - Blocking access to the threat.
 This limits the potential impact.

 Performing domain takedowns is often the most difficult and time-consuming part of DRP.
 Different types of threats require different procedures, and there is no uniform global process across platforms, registrars, hosters, or other service providers.
-Few enterprises are equipped with the necessary relationships and localized knowledge to efficiently take down threats.
-While taking down external threats is difficult, it is an essential part of mitigation.
-Takedown ensures the threat has been completely mitigated.
-There is no substitute.
+Most enterprises lack the local expertise and established relationships needed to efficiently execute threat takedowns.
+Despite the challenges, takedown is a critical component of effective mitigation as it ensures the threat is fully neutralized.
+There is no substitute for this final step in the mitigation process.

-In addition to takedown, mitigation should take steps to block access to the threat.
+To effectively mitigate a threat, organizations should supplement takedown efforts with measures that block access to the malicious content.
 For users within the enterprise, this can be done by adding threat indicators into security controls (such as firewalls) that can enforce blocking policies.
-This can usually be automated via API integration between DRP platforms and other security tools.
-To block access to threats by users from outside the corporate network, malicious URLs and domains identified via DRP can be submitted to browser-blocking services like Google Safe Browsing and Microsoft SmartScreen.
+Security teams can usually automate this through API integration between DRP platforms and other security tools.
+To block access to threats by users from outside the corporate network, malicious URLs and domains identified via DRP can be submitted to browser-blocking services including Google Safe Browsing and Microsoft SmartScreen.
 There is no guarantee the submission will be used by these services in a timely fashion, if at all.

 Getting Started with DRP

-DRP is an essential operational process that, when done well, stops the bleeding caused by external threats.
-It supports a range of use cases that will continue to grow alongside our increasing reliance on digital services and platforms beyond the corporate network.
-DRP consists of integrated collection, curation, and mitigation.
-By bringing these capabilities together in a cohesive process, DRP levels the playing field and helps security teams counter external threats.
+DRP is a vital operational process that, when executed effectively, halts the damage caused by external threats.
+It supports a growing range of use cases that evolve alongside our increasing reliance on digital services and platforms beyond the traditional corporate network.
+DRP integrates collection, curation, and mitigation into a cohesive process.
+By uniting these capabilities, DRP empowers security teams to level the playing field and effectively counter external threats.

-Schedule a Demo to see how the PhishLabs DRP Platform can protect your organization against external threats.
+Ready to see digital risk protection in action?
+Schedule a demo with Fortra Brand Protection to discover how we can protect your organization against external threats.